mwahlroos/libcoll-c/README.rst

 Dependencies
 ------------

-The library itself has no external dependencies beyond the C standard library.
+The library itself has no external dependencies beyond the C standard library and POSIX.

 A variant of ``make`` is needed for building from source.
 At least GNU make works; no other variants have been tested.